How Often To Water Pepper Plants – Pepper Watering Tips

 Watering pepper plant with watering can

 Most pots come with an attachable bottom that is intended to catch water after it flows through and soaks the soil.
-However, if you leave these clipped in place, the planter may not be able to release water, and the soil can become muddy and soaked.
+However, if you leave these clipped in place, the planter may not be able to release extra water.
+When this happens, the soil can become muddy and soaked.
+Using grow bags can solve this problem, as they have excellent drainage.

 If your plants are in the ground, drainage can be a bit more tricky.
-Planting your peppers on a mound is a common practice for good drainage in heavy soils.
-This allows water to run away from the roots of your plants so that they don’t sit in soaked soil for too long.
+Planting your peppers on a mound is a common technique for improving drainage in heavy soils.
+This allows water to flow away from the roots of your plants so that they don’t sit in soaked soil for too long.

 Perhaps just as important as water drainage is the actual makeup of your soil.
 Different soil contents will determine how well it drains, as well as how well it holds nutrients.